In today’s post: Kids and adults can create gorgeous artwork with alcohol ink and fire! Everything you need to know to make alcohol ink art.

 Once the fire has burned out, you can back the glass with white paper and place it into your frame for instant DIY art.
 Think it must be more complicated?
 Just watch the video:

-This is the fired art I made in the video, in under 5 minutes real time:
+This is the fired alcohol art on glass I made in the video, in under 5 minutes real time:

-Then I made three more to go with it:
+Then I made three more alcohol art pieces to go with it:

 As you can see from the video, you are lighting the alcohol on fire.
 If you want to do this project with kids, make sure an adult is supervising and please use caution.
 We found it was easiest to protect the table with a plastic tablecloth, then let kids drop ink and alcohol on the glass wherever they were seated.
 Once the glass was ready to be fired, we moved it to a foil-covered cookie sheet in the center of the table, away from the alcohol and other children.
 Then an older child or adult used a lighter to light the alcohol.
 If someone has dumped a lot of alcohol on the glass the flame may be tall, so use caution.
 (It doesn’t make any smoke, however.)